panoply/syncify/docs/src/views/docs/usage/directory-structures.md

 > Syncify currently enforces a strict hierarchical structure and does not support flat structures.
 However, plans are in place to introduce flat structure compatibility in a future minor version release.

-:::: grid row dir-struc my-5
+:: row dir-struc my-5
-::: grid col fs-sm bd-bad
+:: col fs-sm bd-bad

 <h4 class="bad mb-1">Flat Structure</h4>